Atlanta United FC: Reserved numbers

 On February 10, 2017, Atlanta United announced that the number 17 would be reserved for the fans.
 The number marks the year of the team's inaugural season in MLS.
 "Atlanta United aims to recognize that from the very beginning, the fans, the city, and the people define the spirit and essence of this club," the team explained in the official statement regarding the number's dedication.

-On January 22, 2021, the club also reserved for the 2021 MLS season the number 44.
-Following the death of Hank Aaron, a National Baseball Hall of Fame inductee who played for the Atlanta Braves from 1966 to 1974, Atlanta-area sports teams on the amateur and professional level agreed to retire Aaron's 44 regardless of sport as a tribute.